carteras/IT-CBR/assignments/Network Administration and Security/2022_Semester2_AI2_Network Challenge Response.md

 Your ideal network solution should have:

--   Two sets of Lab Computers that have access to
+-   Two sets of Lab Computers that should have access to

     -   External Internet by SSICT via Wireless or Ethernet

     -   The internal Cyber Range

--   BOYD (student laptops) have access to
+-   BOYD (student laptops) should have access to

     -   External Internet by SSICT via wireless

     -   Internal Cyber Range via wireless

--   Teacher devices
+-   Teacher devices should have

     -   External Internet by SSICT via wireless